-LGBTQ+

-Rest and Rejuvenation

-Increased fertility, adoption, and surrogacy via Kindbody and other ancillary resources to provide comprehensive support.

-Wellness and Onsite Support

-- Added our first on-site gym for Rioters and contractors including state-of-the-art cardio, weight training, and CrossFit equipment as well as massage guns, and other amenities.
+Added our first on-site gym for Rioters and contractors including state-of-the-art cardio, weight training, and CrossFit equipment as well as massage guns, and other amenities.

-- FR Provided an annual free subscription to Inner Dimension \underline{TV} , a new mindfulness platform, for Rioters and contractors.
+Provided an annual free subscription to Inner Dimension TV, a new mindfulness platform, for Rioters and contractors.
 Donation Matching

 Activated 2x matching multiple times in 2022 to help Rioters provide more aid to causes that were important to them, including Eastern European humanitarian efforts, reproductive rights, tragedy relief, and LGBTQ+ commemoration and education.
-Increased LGBTQ+-related healthcare navigation benefits for Rioters and their families who are part of the community.
-Riot rolled out its first paid sabbatical program that gives Rioters with at least 7 years of employment between 2 to 6 months of personal time off.
-14.6% of eligible Rioters had opted into the program in 2022.

 The community we nurture within Riot has a halo effect on the global communities we support and serve.